Positive liberty: Overview

-Thus, Taylor clarifies that there are two competing theories.
-One aims to define freedom exclusively in terms of the independence of the individual from interference by others, be these governments, corporations, or private persons; this theory is challenged by those who believe that freedom resides at least in part in collective control over the common life.
+Charles Taylor distinguishes positive freedom from negative freedom, which defines freedom exclusively in terms of the independence of the individual from interference by others, be these governments, corporations, or private persons; this theory is challenged by those who believe that freedom resides at least in part in collective control over the common life.
+He criticizes negative liberty for being too simplistic and not taking into account the importance of individual self-realization, while real liberty is achieved when significant social and economic inequalities are also considered.

-Negative liberty is a concept that is often used in political philosophy.
-It is the idea that freedom means being able to do what you want, without any external obstacles.
-This concept has been criticized for being too simplistic and not taking into account the importance of individual self-realization.